This September, Villeroy & Boch is opening its new UK address in London’s most prestigious design hub, Design Centre, Chelsea Harbour. S

 BR: What are the key USP’s offered by your company?

-DH: Innovation!
-From our bi-metallic, thermostatic valve which revolutionised British bathrooms to the first digital shower and now a new generation of designer electric showers.
-Stand by for more to be announced in the coming months!
+Innovation!
+From our bi-metallic, thermostatic valve - which revolutionised British bathrooms - to the first digital shower, designer electric showers and now with Q and Q EDITION, a new generation of smart showers .

 BR: What new manufacturing technologies excite you?